 Ingredients and substitutions:

 - Coconut flour - when combined with the almond flour, coconut flour helps give these paleo pancakes the perfect texture.
-Do not try any other flour substitutions for the coconut flour.

 - Tapioca flour - this helps make these into light and fluffy pancakes!
 Do not swap this for cassava flour or any other flours.